Reltroner/reltroner-studio/content/philosophies/nytherion-abyss.md

 ## 🌀 Historical Background

 Originally an abstract energy born from humanity’s primal fears, Nytherion Abyss materialized physically beneath Hargenbor Bay, becoming a force strong enough to influence entire civilizations.
-Kamila Alena was chosen and empowered by this force to spread its ideology through Henchoeway.
+Kamila Alena was chosen and empowered by this force to spread its ideology through Henchoway.

 ---